plblum/jivs/planning/ChatGPT Guidelines.md

 15. **Minimize Summaries**: Avoid summaries or conclusions unless explicitly directed by the user.
 Focus only on addressing the current request.

+16. **C# code generation**: Always prefix class members with "this." when they appear in the same class instance's code.
+Don't use the "var" keyword; use the actual type instead.
+Don't use C# syntax later than v8 unless I ask.
+Limit use of syntactic sugar in C# later than v6.
+Use NDoc for comments.

+17. **Using Canvases**: When in ChatGTP with the Canvas feature, do not update Canvas content without my direct approval.
+I will want a preview of the changes in the chat first.
+Consider the content of a canvas as valuable work product.

 ## When I request Markdown Output
 I will be asking for you to output your work in markdown.
 When asked for markdown containing multiple types of content, use this to work around a bug in the Chat UI of the browser.